Sam Fuld

-Samuel Babson Fuld (born November 20, 1981) is an American former professional baseball outfielder and the current general manager of the Philadelphia Phillies.
-He played eight seasons in Major League Baseball (MLB) for the Chicago Cubs, Tampa Bay Rays, Oakland Athletics, and Minnesota Twins.
+Samuel Babson Fuld (born November 20, 1981) is an American former professional baseball outfielder and current executive for the Philadelphia Phillies organization of Major League Baseball (MLB), where he most recently served as the team's general manager.
+He played eight seasons in MLB for the Chicago Cubs, Tampa Bay Rays, Oakland Athletics, and Minnesota Twins.

 He began his baseball career by twice batting .600 in high school, during which time Baseball America ranked him 19th in the country.
 Fuld played college baseball at Stanford University.
 There, he was a two-time All-American, set the school record for career runs scored, and established the College World Series record for career hits.

 Fuld was selected by the Chicago Cubs in the 2004 Major League Baseball draft.
 He was an All Star two years later in the Florida State League.
 A year after that, Fuld was voted the Most Valuable Player in the Arizona Fall League.
 In the minor leagues—as a result of his defensive play—he was referred to as "a crash test dummy with a death wish", a "human wrecking ball act", a "wall magnet", and a "manager's dream and a trainer's worst nightmare".